nbaker74/TripPlannerTest1/ReadMe.md

 ## Getting Started

-This C# solution requires Visual Studio 2017 - Community edition should suffice.
 Download the whole solution to your PC.

 ### Prerequisites

+This C# solution requires:
-For Visual Studio 2017 the following additonal Nuget packages are required:
+- Visual Studio 2017 - Community edition should suffice.

+In addition the following NuGet packages are required:
 - DotNetSeleniumExtras.WaitHelpers -  v3.11.0
 - NUnit - v3.10.1
 - Selenium.Support - v3.12.0